When I buy beef labeled as grass-fed, does that mean it’s more nutrient-dense & healthy?

 “Grass-finished beef” comes from cattle that ate nothing but grass and forage for their entire lives.

 “Grass-fed beef on the other hand, may be used to label meat from cattle that were started on a grass diet but have either received supplemental grain feed or are finished on a fully grain-based diet.

-The truth is, the majority of “grass-fed beef” labeled in grocery stores, while labeled “grass-fed” spent the last several months of their lives eating grain in feedlots to help them quickly gain weight.
+The truth is the majority of “grass-fed beef” labeled in grocery stores, while those labeled “grass-fed” spent the last several months of their lives eating grain in feedlots to help them quickly gain weight.

 Commercial agriculture wants the cows fattened up because they are compensated by the weight of the beef sold.